mjacobs02/GenAI-Education/_build/html/_sources/llms_explained.md

   - -
   ```

-This table, based on numbers from [MIT Technology Review](https://www.technologyreview.com/2024/09/17/1104004/why-openais-new-model-is-such-a-big-deal/), highlights the superior performance of reasoning models in specialized tasks, underscoring their potential for future AI development.
+This table, based on numbers from <a href="https://www.technologyreview.com/2024/09/17/1104004/why-openais-new-model-is-such-a-big-deal/" target="_blank" rel="noopener noreferrer">MIT Technology Review</a>, highlights the superior performance of reasoning models in specialized tasks, underscoring their potential for future AI development.